HollisChen/NoteSharing/Math & Physics/Mathematics Notes.md

 $=(\mathrm{E}_Y[\operatorname{Var}_X[X \mid Y]])+\left(\mathrm{E}_Y\left[\mathrm{E}_X[X \mid Y]^{2}\right]-[\mathrm{E}_Y[\mathrm{E}_X[X \mid Y]]]^{2}\right)$

-Finally, we recognize the terms in the second set of parentheses as the variance of the conditional expectation  $\mathrm{E}[X \mid Y]$:
+Finally, we recognize the terms in the second set of parentheses as the variance of the conditional expectation  $\mathrm{E}_X[X \mid Y]$:

 $=\mathrm{E}_Y[\operatorname{Var}_X[X \mid Y]]+\operatorname{Var}_Y[\mathrm{E}_X[X \mid Y]]$

+### Random field

+A random field is a mathematical concept used in probability theory and statistics to describe a collection of random variables indexed by a spatial or temporal domain.
+Unlike a sequence of random variables, where the index set is typically the set of natural numbers, a random field has an index set that is a more complex mathematical space, such as a region of space or time.

+In the case of a spatial random field, the index set may be a subset of Euclidean space, such as a two-dimensional plane, and the random variables may represent physical quantities such as temperature or pressure at different locations in the domain.
+In the case of a temporal random field, the index set may be a subset of the real line, and the random variables may represent values of a time-varying process at different points in time.

+Random fields are useful for modeling and analyzing complex data that have a spatial or temporal structure, such as climate data, geostatistical data, and image data.
+They are also used in machine learning and artificial intelligence applications such as image and signal processing, where the input data is often structured as a random field.

 ## Topology